ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 The _conversationalRetrievalChain_ combines the _historyAwareRetrieverChain_ and the _documentChain_.

-- The _conversationalRetrievalChain_ is created using the [_createRetrievalChain_](https://api.js.langchain.com/functions/langchain_chains_retrieval.createRetrievalChain.html) function from the Langchain library.
+- The _conversationalRetrievalChain_ is created using the [_createRetrievalChain_](https://api.js.langchain.com/functions/langchain_chains_retrieval.createRetrievalChain.html) function from the LangChain library.
 - It takes the _historyAwareRetrieverChain_ and the _documentChain_ as input.
 - This chain combines the retrieval and question-answering steps into a single workflow.